orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Note that whenever you have a self-reference through operators, that requires an implementation to break this self-reference.
 For example ray functionality only requires initial + negative, or terminal + negative, or initial + terminal, to make all the other three.

 ##### On Naming, ..., Grouping
+Difference in most concepts come from the context in which something applied, other than that
+- Most definitions and/or names of things assume some perspective.
+Make it hard to generalize.

 This is basically: When to decide that perspective switches should have a different name associated with them, when they can probably be thrown in a bag with other stuff: I.e. Why is it so significantly different it should be separate?
  - ex: TODO: Do I want to keep the is_equiv/is_composed pattern?
 Or simplify to one of the two?